Penske Corporation

 Penske Corporation, Inc. (/pɛn.skiː/) is an American diversified transportation services company based in Bloomfield Township, Oakland County, Michigan.
-Roger Penske is the chairman of the privately held company, and Rob Kurnick is the president.
+Roger Penske is the founder and chairman of the privately held company, and Rob Kurnick is the president.
+Penske operates in the automotive retail, truck leasing, transportation, logistics, and motorsports industries.
+Penske operates in over 3,200 locations and employs more than 70,000 people globally.